iamvishnuks/AWS-Police/README.md

 # Installation
 Install dependecies
-pip install -r requirements.txt
+pip install AWS-Police
 # Usage
 Create a user in your AWS account with programatic access and give EC2 full access permission for that user.
 Then do aws configure to set aws access key and secret key.
-After setting key run the tool by typing: python aws-police.py
+After setting key run the tool by typing: patrol in terminal